Alleviating Hunger and Eliminating Its Causes

 PHP Post Newsletters

-Also called 2-cents-a-meal, the Cents-Ability program has plenty of customizable resources available for congregations and Presbyteries to raise money for local, national and international hunger ministries.
+resources are available to help congregations and presbyteries raise money for local, national and international hunger ministries.

 One Great Hour of Sharing

-This Just Eating bible study explores the relationship between our faith and our food.
-Adult and middle school versions are available in English and Spanish as downloads and in print.
+bible study explores the relationship between our faith and our food.
+Adult, middle school, and African American Congregation versions are available.
+Learn more and download or order copies

-Help protecting forests, local jobs, and sustainable livelihoods in the harvesting communities — order your Eco Palms today.
+Help protect forests, local jobs, and sustainable livelihoods in the harvesting communities by ordering Eco Palms

 Food and Faith materials

 Garden Safe, Garden Well Guide: Jumpstart your community garden with & customize with your own local resources in minutes.